vlmarkov/Fault-Tolerance-Library/ulfm/heat-2d-cpp-half/README.md

 * to make&run under slurm use ./runit-slurm-ulfm1.sh
 * to make&run under torque use ./runit-torque-ulfm1.sh
 * to get codedoc run $doxygen doxyfile.cfg in manual directory
+* additional tests are represented in torque-test.job torque-kill-test.job files